batarong/batarong-games/readme.md

 ## the game
 is that batarong is traveling into multiple worlds (starting world is bliss world) to save bringus while fighting off his enemys (refeal, etc) and platforming and we gamble somewhere in the game

+### ray
+ray is your supplier for batarong when you meet her (computers in games dont end well) after you meet her she can sell you guns and stuff

+### guns
+haha war crimes

 ### gambiling
 gambiling will be done with piwo (beer) as currency